-Prices of New Homes Gain in San Francisco, Sales Fall According to Latest Data
+Prices of New Homes Gain in San Francisco, Sales Decline According to Recent Data

 Pricing and Mortgage Trends

 The average price of new homes rose year-over-year 28.1% in December to $805,198 per unit.
 This hike is an improvement over the 9.5% lift in November year-over-year.

 Along with new home prices, there was an increase year-over-year in the average mortgage size on newly sold homes.
 It climbed 22.2% in December from a year earlier to $576,410.
 In November 2013, average mortgage size climbed 6.2% from a year earlier.